Chelsea Manning: Afghan War logs, Iraq War logs

-Diplomatic cables
+Other leaks

 Manning was also responsible for the "Cablegate" leak of 251,287 State Department cables, written by 271 American embassies and consulates in 180 countries, dated December 1966 to February 2010.
-The cables were passed by Assange to his three media partners, plus El País and others, and published in stages from November 28, 2010, with the names of sources removed.
-WikiLeaks said it was the largest set of confidential documents ever to be released into the public domain.
-WikiLeaks published the remaining cables, unredacted, on September 1, 2011, after David Leigh and Luke Harding of The Guardian inadvertently published the passphrase for a file that was still online; Nicks writes that, consequently, one Ethiopian journalist had to leave his country, and the U.S. government said it had to relocate several sources.
+Assange passed the cables to his three media partners, plus El País and others, and they were published in stages from November 28, 2010, with the names of sources removed.
+WikiLeaks said it was the largest set of confidential documents ever released into the public domain.
+WikiLeaks published the remaining cables, unredacted, on September 1, 2011, after David Leigh and Luke Harding of The Guardian inadvertently published the passphrase for a file that was still online; Nicks writes that an Ethiopian journalist consequently had to leave his country, and the U.S. government said it had to relocate several sources.

-Guantanamo Bay files

-Manning was also accused of being the source of the Guantanamo Bay files leak, obtained by WikiLeaks in 2010 and published by The New York Times and The Guardian in April 2011.
+Manning was accused of being the source of the Guantanamo Bay files leak obtained by WikiLeaks in 2010 and published by The New York Times and The Guardian in April 2011.
+Manning said she gave WikiLeaks a video in March 2010 of the Granai airstrike in Afghanistan.

-Granai airstrike

-Manning said she gave WikiLeaks a video, in late March 2010, of the Granai airstrike in Afghanistan.
 The airstrike occurred on May 4, 2009, in the village of Granai, Afghanistan, killing 86 to 147 Afghan civilians.
-The video was never published; Julian Assange said in March 2013 that Daniel Domscheit-Berg had taken it with him when he left WikiLeaks and had apparently destroyed it.
+The video was never published; Assange said in March 2013 that Daniel Domscheit-Berg had taken it with him when he left WikiLeaks and had apparently destroyed it.

 Manning and Adrian Lamo

 First contact

-On May 20, 2010, Manning contacted Adrian Lamo, a former "grey hat" hacker convicted in 2004 of having accessed The New York Times computer network two years earlier without permission.
+On May 20, 2010, Manning contacted Adrian Lamo, a former "grey hat" hacker convicted in 2004 of having accessed The New York Times's computer network two years earlier without permission.
 Lamo had been profiled that day by Kevin Poulsen in Wired magazine; the story said Lamo had been involuntarily hospitalized and diagnosed with Asperger syndrome.
 Poulsen, by then a reporter, was himself a former hacker who had used Lamo as a source several times since 2000.
-Indeed it was Poulsen who, in 2002, had told The New York Times that Lamo had gained unauthorized access to its network; Poulsen then wrote the story up for SecurityFocus.
-Lamo would hack into a system, tell the organization, then offer to fix their security, often using Poulsen as a go-between.
+In 2002, Poulsen told The New York Times that Lamo had gained unauthorized access to its network; he then wrote the story up for SecurityFocus.
+Lamo would hack into a system, tell the organization, then offer to fix its security, often using Poulsen as a go-between.

 Lamo said Manning sent him several encrypted emails on May 20.
 He said he was unable to decrypt them but replied anyway and invited the emailer to chat on AOL IM.
 Lamo said he later turned the emails over to the FBI without having read them.